Robust switching sales power strong quarter for Cisco

 Cisco's shares closed at $26.93 on the Nasdaq.

-(Reporting By Arathy S Nair and Anya George Tharakan in Bengaluru; Editing by Ted Kerr)
+(Reporting by Arathy S Nair and Anya George Tharakan in Bengaluru; Editing by Ted Kerr and Cynthia Osterman)